luizgiacomossi/Search_Drone_Swarms/README.md

 -> To execute the simulator -:: Run the file: main.py ::-

-Description of Files
+Description of Files:

  Main.py - main file
  utils.py - Useful functions used
  constants.py - parameters for the simulation
  state_machine.py - Implementation of the decision making (State Machine and Behaviors) vehicle.py - Implementation of the vehicle (drone) logic and its basic movements obstacle.py - Obstacle generation logic scan.py - Search strategies logic grid.py - Discrete map logic

 The model folder contains sprites used for drone animation